bengrunfeld/study-notes/cheesemaking/cheese_science.md

 2. Don't return whey to the farm where the milk was made, as it could contaminate the milk at the farm.

-3. `Chlorine` is a highly affective phagicid, when used to sanitize equipment and floors that had contact with the whey.
+3. `Chlorine` is a highly affective phagicide, when used to sanitize equipment and floors that had contact with the whey.
 This should only be done *after* cheese making.
 Special attention should be paid to cracks, nooks and crevices where whey could sit and develop a phage population.

 ##### Lipase - Extra Flavor